jongn/liquidity-dev/README.md

 # liquidity-dev
-startbootstrapadmin-2
+bootstrapzero

-Place index.html in /pages, morris-data.js in /data, priceTable.css in /dist/css
+Place index.html in gentelella/ and delete the original index.html in production/

+dygraph.css in production/css/

+dygraph.min.js, graphs.js, jquery-3.1.1.js all in production/js/